benkehoe/aws-sso-util/docs/run-as.md

 If the script can be used with any credentials, it should assume the environment it runs in is configured appropriately (e.g., the user may have set the `AWS_PROFILE` environment variable).

 `aws-sso-util run-as` is **not** intended to serve as a mechanism to "set" the account and role for a shell environment.
-In general, in the AWS SSO world, you shouldn't be trying to manually set credentials in an environment, nor thinking about "logging in" to a particular account and role.
+In general, in the Identity Center world, you shouldn't be trying to manually set credentials in an environment, nor thinking about "logging in" to a particular account and role.
-You log in to *AWS SSO* once, and then *use* accounts and roles with that session.
+You log in to *Identity Center* once, and then *use* accounts and roles with that session.
 You should orient yourself around configuration profiles—use [`aws-sso-util configure populate`](configure.md) to set up profiles for every account and role you have access to, and then use either the `--profile` argument to tell a command to use a specific profile, or set the `AWS_PROFILE` environment variable to have all commands your shell use a particular profile unless they are told otherwise ([here's a shell function to help manage that env var](https://gist.github.com/benkehoe/0d2985e56059437e489314d021be3fbe)).

-`aws-sso-util run-as` is **not** intended to serve as a general-purpose solution to export credentials for tools that do not support AWS SSO configuration.
+`aws-sso-util run-as` is **not** intended to serve as a general-purpose solution to export credentials for tools that do not support Identity Center configuration.
 While `aws-sso-util run-as` will run those tools just fine, the purpose of this command is not to bridge that gap in configuration support in a general way.
-`aws-sso-util configure` already mitigates lack of SSO support by [adding a credential process added to profiles](https://github.com/benkehoe/aws-sso-util/blob/master/README.md#adding-aws-sso-support-to-aws-sdks), which enables AWS SSO support for SDKs that support credential processes.
+`aws-sso-util configure` already mitigates lack of Identity Center support by [adding a credential process added to profiles](https://github.com/benkehoe/aws-sso-util/blob/master/README.md#adding-aws-sso-support-to-aws-sdks), which enables Identity Center support for SDKs that support credential processes.
 Some tools, notably those based on the AWS JavaScript v2 SDK, don't support the credential process.
 For those, the standalone tool [`aws-export-credentials`](https://github.com/benkehoe/aws-export-credentials) is recommended to solve that general problem instead.